awsdocs/amazon-s3-userguide/doc_source/access-control-overview.md

 + `versioning` – Stores versioning configuration\.
 For more information, see [PUT Bucket versioning](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTVersioningStatus.html) in the *Amazon Simple Storage Service API Reference*\.
 + `policy` and `acl` \(access control list\) – Store access permission information for the bucket\.
 + `cors` \(cross\-origin resource sharing\) – Supports configuring your bucket to allow cross\-origin requests\.
 For more information, see [Configuring and using cross\-origin resource sharing \(CORS\)](cors.md)\.
 + `object ownership` – Enables the bucket owner to take ownership of new objects in the bucket, regardless of who uploads them\.
-For more information, see [Controlling object ownership of uploaded objects using S3 Object Ownership](about-object-ownership.md)\.
+For more information, see [Controlling ownership of uploaded objects using S3 Object Ownership](about-object-ownership.md)\.
 + `logging` – Enables you to request Amazon S3 to save bucket access logs\.

 Object subresources include the following: